Beta-OSS/Beta-OSS/README.md

 - 👋 Hi, I’m @Beta-OSS
 - 👀 I’m interested in any Python or C# projects you need help with
-- 📫 How to reach me on discord via Beta#0376
+- 📫 How to reach me on discord - beta0376

 <!---
 Beta-OSS/Beta-OSS is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.